phuse-org/fhir-schedule-of-activities-ig/input/pagecontent/cdisc-odm.md

 # CDISC Operational Data Model (ODM)
+This document is a light touch overview of the ODM - the CDISC repository for the ODM found [here](https://bitbucket.cdisc.org/projects/XML/repos/odm/browse).
+We recommend checking out the official docs in that repository.

+Note: the CDISC ODM is owned by [CDISC](https://cdisc.org), accessing the release package requires a current CDISC membership.

 ## TLDR: Show me the schema!

 The ODM Schema is available at: [ODM Schema](https://bitbucket.cdisc.org/projects/XML/repos/odm/browse/schema)

 ## What is the ODM
 The CDISC Operational Data Model (ODM) is a XML-based model defined for the transport and archival of Clinical Trials Data; it is broadly made up of the following top-level elements